7 Fun Facts About Makeup Every Beauty Lover Should Know

-We know when you’re doing your daily beauty routine, you’re not necessarily thinking about the history of your cherry red lipstick or lavender-infused fragrance.
-After all, we left mundane history lessons back in high school with the rest of our questionable heavy eyeliner choices.
-But hear us out, the history of makeup and beauty in general is fascinating AF.
-Here, we’re sharing seven crazy beauty facts that will blow your mind and give you a whole new appreciation for modern-day makeup.
+When you’re doing your makeup, you’re probably not thinking about the history of your red lipstick or how fragrance became a thing.
+But maybe you should be.
+Hear us out — the history behind makeup and beauty products is seriously fascinating.
+Here, we’re sharing seven fun beauty facts and origin stories that will give you a whole new appreciation for modern-day makeup.

-4. In the 1400s, “Beauty Is Pain” Had a Whole Different Meaning.
 Pale, untouched-by-the-sun skin was all the rage for the women of the 15th century.
-If women weren’t naturally gifted with a porcelain complexion, they’d do everything from using leeches to “blood-letting,” a dubious medical practice of withdrawing a small quantity of blood to cure or prevent illness.
+If women weren’t naturally gifted with a porcelain complexion, they’d do everything from use leeches for blood-letting, a dubious medical practice of withdrawing a small quantity of blood to cure or prevent illness.
 Some women even used a white lead product called Venetian ceruse, which caused hair loss and, in some cases, death.
 Yikes.

-5. The Trend of Tanned, Golden Skin Was an Accident.
 In the 1920s, fashion designer Coco Chanel accidentally got a sunburn while visiting the French Riviera.
 When she arrived back home, the sunburn had faded into a tan.
-Her fans started adopting this look, hoping to emulate the luxurious lifestyle of this chic and stylish woman.
+Her fans started adopting this look, hoping to emulate the luxurious lifestyle of the chic and stylish Chanel.